 Diagnosed with prostate cancer?

-We meet every month in friendly, no-pressure environment of Wellspring Birmingham-Gilgan House and are always ready to welcome visitors.
+We meet every month in the friendly, confidential, no-pressure environment of Wellspring Birmingham-Gilgan House and we are always ready to welcome visitors.
 Whether you want to come once or on a regular basis, please know that the group is there for you, ready with experience, encouragement, understanding and support.

 What Can Wellspring Birmingham Gilgan House Do For You?

 More than 85 per cent of cancer patients experience the non-medical consequences of cancer and its treatment: the fear, anxiety, pain, isolation, financial worries and guilt.
-Through one-to-one peer support, group support activities, learned coping skills, rehabilitation and nutrition programs, and much, much more, Wellspring has helped thousands of people take an active role in controlling their cancer experience to improve their quality of life. https://wellspring.ca/birmingham
+Through one-to-one peer support, group support activities, learned coping skills, rehabilitation and nutrition programs, and much, much more, Wellspring has helped thousands of people take an active role in controlling their cancer experience to improve their quality of life.
+Wellspring Birmingham-Gilgan House

 Thank You to Wellspring Birmingham Gilgan House for your support and for providing the facilities for our meeting.